Sydney Skyline with buildings in background and green trees in foreground.

 Whether you’ve just arrived in Sydney or have lived here all your life, it’s worth spending a day or two exploring the city on foot.

-From harbourside walks, like the Bondi to Coogee Coastal Walk, to heritage bushwalks like the Three Sisters walk in the Katoomba area of Blue Mountains National Park (two hours by train from our Camperdown campus) and Aboriginal Heritage walk in Ku-ring-gai Chase National Park, there's plenty to see and do while walking in Sydney.
+Spring is perfect walking weather and Sydney’s packed with scenic strolls and leafy trails.
+From harbourside walks, like the Bondi to Coogee Coastal Walk, to heritage bushwalks like the Three Sisters walk in the Katoomba area of Blue Mountains National Park (two hours by train from our Camperdown campus) and the Aboriginal Heritage walk in Ku-ring-gai Chase National Park, there's plenty to see and do while walking in Sydney.

-If you're keen to stay in the city, why not try one of Sydney's many self-guided walking tours, like in and around The Rocks or Chinatown & Haymarket.
+If you're keen to stay in the city, why not try one of Sydney's self-guided walking tours, like in and around The Rocks or Chinatown and Haymarket.
+You can even learn about Sydney's past by taking one of the many self-guided history walks.

 The three sisters in Katoomba, Blue Mountains National Park.